 When accidents happen with chemicals, medicine or household items, call Poison Help at 1-800-222-1222 to get advice from a local poison expert immediately.
 If someone is unconscious or has trouble breathing, call 9-1-1.

 National Poison Prevention Week raises awareness of poison prevention nationwide during the third full week of March every year.
 The week is an opportunity to highlight the dangers of poisonings for people of all ages and promote community involvement in poisoning prevention.
-To learn more about Texas Children’s Center for Childhood Injury Prevention, click here.
+If you're interested in learning more about Texas Children's Center for Childhood Injury Prevention, click here.